DrDonk/OC4VM/readme.md

-# OC4VM - OpenCore for VMware
+# OC4VM - OpenCore for Virtual Machines
 ## 1. Introduction
-OpenCore 4 VMware (OC4VM) provides a set of VMware macOS templates and boot disks to allow macOS to run on Linux and Windows versions of VMware Workstation and Player.
-It can also be used with VMware Fusion on macOS.
+OpenCore 4 Virtual Machines (OC4VM) has been built to run macOS VMs on Intel based Apple Macs.
+It provides an OpenCore disk image that can be used to boot Intel based macOS using QEMU, UTM and VMware.

-Using OpenCore allows for a more flexible patching system compared to using the VMware Unlocker.
-It basically creates a virtual Hackintosh, "Virtualtosh", which is similar to the OpenCore Legacy Patcher for older Apple Mac computers.
+Using OpenCore allows for a flexible patching system to overcome limitations of the virtualisation software.
+It basically creates a virtual Hackintosh, "Virtualtosh", which is similar in implementation to the OpenCore Legacy Patcher used to run unsupported macOS versions on older Apple Mac computers.

-OC4VM can be used with or without unlocking VMware.
-It is recommended that the Unlocker is not installed.
-OC4VM does not alter anything in the VMware program folders.
+OC4VM can be used on other host operating systems to run macOS but that is not the primary purpose of OC4VM.

-What can OC4VM do?
+What OC4VM can do?
-* Run macOS on Intel and AMD CPUs
+* Run macOS on Intel CPUs
 * Boot to macOS Recovery mode which is broken in VMware's EFI implementation
 * Easily change SIP settings using an EFI utility
-* Add Intel e1000e virtual NIC compatibility for Ventura
+* Add Intel e1000e virtual NIC compatibility for Ventura and later versions of macOS

+What OC4VM cannot do:
+* Boot macOS on an AMD CPU
+* Boot macOS on an Apple Silicon CPU

-The OC4VM system has been tested with Big Sur, Monterey and Ventura.
+The OC4VM system has been tested on an Intel Mac mini mid-2014 with these guest OSes:
+* Big Sur
+* Monterey
+* Ventura
+* Sonoma

+using:
+* QEMU 8
+* UTM 4
+* VMware Fusion 13

 ## 2. Using OC4VM
 ### 2.1 Download Release